creativebash/creativebash/README.md

 - 👋 Hi, I’m @creativebash
 - 👀 I’m interested in machine learning and web developement
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and julia
 - 💞️ I’m looking to collaborate on machine learning modelling and deployment
 - 📫 How to reach me :